Messages and variables can be logged in Query Monitor similarly to how you can call console.log

 do_action( 'qm/debug', $var );

-Finally, the static methods on the QM
+Finally, the static logging methods on the QM

 class can be used instead of calling do_action()